schmidtchristoph/reach/README.md

 - starting Matlab scripts and functions in R
 - exporting R lists with unnamed entries to Matlab and recovering multi-dimensional matrices contained in exported R lists in Matlab

+For further details and documentation of all package functions please refer to the reference manual "reach.pdf".

+---
-R and Matlab cannot directly exchange data, but it is possible to start a Matlab server and let R communicate with Matlab (which is great) with the help of the [R.matlab package](http://cran.r-project.org/web/packages/R.matlab/index.html).
+R and Matlab cannot directly exchange data, but it is possible to start a Matlab server and let R communicate with Matlab (which is great) using the [R.matlab package](http://cran.r-project.org/web/packages/R.matlab/index.html).
 However, I found this not always working reliably, especially when using different machines (like switching to a computer cluster) to run the R code.
 The R.matlab package manual states that „The R to MATLAB interface, that is the Matlab class, is less prioritized and should be considered a beta version.“.
 Therefore, I adopted the strategy to write Matlab scripts and run them from within R using functions of the reach package.
-I write these scripts to control the computations performed by Matlab, save the results as .mat files and quit the Matlab process.
+I write these scripts to start and control the computations performed by Matlab, save the results as .mat files and quit the Matlab process.
 I then instruct R to read the .mat files after Matlab terminated, then to further process their data and to finally delete them.
 Thus, the data exchange between R and Matlab is indirect, but robust, using the file system.

 - - -
 ### How to install this package from GitHub